TwinkalParmar-16/calculator-behavior/addition.md

   and then enter "plus" operator, and enter "star" operator, and press "equals".
-- Then: Display "Invalid input message" as the result.
+- Then: Use * as operator and wait for second operand.

 ## Scenario: Identity operation